hpeluzio/agentic-repo/README.md

 # 🤖 AI Agents

-A powerful AI-powered system with dual agents: **Database Agent** for SQL analysis and **RAG Agent** for document search.
+A powerful AI-powered system with **three intelligent agents**: **Database Agent** for SQL analysis, **RAG Agent** for document search, and **Smart Agent** for automatic query routing.
 Built with NestJS, React, and FastAPI.
-Features sophisticated role-based permissions and natural language querying.
+Features sophisticated role-based permissions, LLM-based routing, and natural language querying.

 ## 🏗️ Architecture